 We can be useful in helping our clients develop their “strategy of finding out” by:

-- Having the courage to start having different kinds of conversations and
+Having the courage to start having different kinds of conversations,

-- helping them being well prepared for them.
+Helping them to be well prepared for them.

 3. Be known and connected – internally.